By closing this window, we’ll assume you’re okay to continue.

 Safeguarding our most vulnerable people

 Improving community confidence and agency collaboration

 The themes will have particular areas of focus such as domestic abuse, anti-social behaviour, gangs & exploitation, violent crime, organised crime & counter terrorism which all cut across the themes.
-The partnership plan aims to be more flexible & responsive to emerging issues using a range of methods to analyse statistics, pick up on real time information & take feedback from residents.
+The partnership plan aims to be more flexible and responsive to emerging issues using a range of methods to analyse statistics, pick up on real time information and take feedback from residents.

 Please browse the information below to find out about the work we do and how you can get involved and have your say in helping to make your community a safer place to live and work.